Holy (Terror) Bowl I

 “C’mon,” he said and off we jogged toward the land of milk and honey where a cool breeze filtered through my helmet.
 What didn’t make sense at the time was the sophs already had three quarterbacks on their roster, which meant I was fourth-string.
 But it didn’t matter: the agony was over for me, but not my frosh teammates.
 Due to Browning’s insufferable tactics the squad eventually dwindled down to 12 players by the final freshman game.
 And at each practice, while I was privileged to play “real” football, I found myself respecting each one of them even more for having the guts to tough it out; more guts than I had, certainly.

-To my good fortune, the soph squad was a good bunch of guys, and as I climbed the depth chart, I ended up starting at quarterback the last seven games, and the Falcons claimed the Metropolitan League championship.
+To my good fortune, the soph squad was a good bunch of guys.
+As I climbed the depth chart, eventually I ended up starting at quarterback the last seven games, and the Falcons claimed the Metropolitan League championship.

 Thinking about this during Holy Bowl week, I realized I wouldn’t have made it through four years of Christian Brothers football if not for my timely promotion to the sophomore squad.